 NASA Center Internships: Student On-Line Application for Recruiting Interns, Fellows, and Scholars (SOLAR) System

 Deadline: Nebraska Space Grant will accept applications as long as the OSSI System is accepting applications.

 One Stop Shopping Initiative (OSSI)

-Summer 2015 internship applications are accepted from November 10, 2014 to March 1, 2015.
+Fall 2015 internship applications accepted from 3/3/2015 - 5/31/2015.
+Spring 2016 internship applications are not currently being accepted.
 We encourage you to apply early because the best opportunities are likely to be filled early.
 Plus, your likelihood of being selected decreases the longer you wait.
 Summer 2015 internships run from late May or early June to early August.

 SPECIAL NOTICE: To Prospective NASA Student Interns with Disabilities,

 NASA is looking to increase the number of students with disabilities pursuing science, technology, engineering, and math (STEM) careers through our internship programs.
 NASA has a two-percent hiring goal for employment of people with disabilities and internships are a good way to get experience.